Fighting the good fight: father, lawyer, courtroom referee, hero

 When asked why he became an attorney, Ben Gerber thought immediately of his father.

-“I’ve always taken that approach to the field of workers’ compensation in Georgia.
-If you don’t like something, don’t just complaint – be proactive.”
+“I’ve always had a can-do approach to the field of workers’ compensation in Georgia.
+If you don’t like something, don’t just complain – be proactive.”

-After law school, Ben returned to Georgia and began practicing insurance defense.
-The time was invaluable, as he learned the ins and outs of workers’ compensation from an insurance perspective.
+After graduating from law school, Ben returned to Georgia and began practicing insurance defense.
+The time was invaluable, as he learned the ins and outs of workers’ compensation cases from an insurer's perspective.

 But Ben has always been troubled by the obstacles facing injured employees.

-“There are times I just want to scream at some of the inherent disadvantages injured workers have in the current system,” he said.
+“There are times I just want to scream at some of the inherent disadvantages injured workers have in the current system.”

-And so—harkening back to the advice he received from his family law professor—Ben decided to be proactive and make the move to represent plaintiffs in workers’ compensation cases.
+And so—harkening back to the advice he received from his family law professor—Ben decided to be proactive and make the move to represent injured workers in workers’ compensation cases.

-Founding his own law firm has given Ben some insight on hiring young lawyers.
-“Be the attorney that you would want to hire,” Ben advised when asked what advice he would give to new lawyers.
+Founding his own law firm has given Ben some insight into hiring young lawyers.
+“Be the attorney that you would want to hire,” Ben advises.

-“In looking for an attorney, you want someone who knows what they’re talking about and can handle all the unexpected events that inevitably arise.
-People are smart, they can tell if you have no idea what you’re talking about.
-Spend a year just researching the area of law you want to practice so you can speak intelligently about the field.”
+When hiring an attorney, Ben looks for someone who knows what they’re talking about and can handle all of the unexpected challenges that inevitably arise in the law.
+He encourages young lawyers to spend a year researching the area of law they want to practice so they can speak intelligently about the field.

 And once you’ve found an attorney, Ben implores you to be patient.

-If Ben wasn’t an attorney, his life might closely resemble his free time.
+If Ben wasn’t an attorney, his work days might look a lot like his free time.

 As it is, Ben spends his mornings helping his children get ready for school.
 Then, after a day spent talking with clients, handling depositions, attending court hearings, going to mediations, and solving problems, he heads home in the evening—usually with a briefcase full of case files.

-It seems Ben has become his father.
-And we strongly suspect, a hero to his own children.
+Ben has become his father.
+And we strongly suspect he has become a hero to his own children.

 Matt Turpen says